sgherbst/svreal/README.md

 This example shows the usage of typical operations such as variable creation, addition, and subtraction.
 By using the **--float** flag, the user can switch to a floating-point implementation.
 This flag will work with any code written using the **svreal** library.

+As shown below, slight differences of a few parts per million may be observed between fixed-point and floating-point implementations, since the default settings assume that fixed-point numbers are 25 bits wide (although their binary point locations are in general different).
+If more precision is needed, the width can be increased globally or locally, however FPGA resource utilization may increase.

 ```shell
 > cd svreal/tests
 > ./test.py simple.sv --xrun `which xrun`